csev/ca4e/elec/DESIGN.md

 like a filled equilateral triangle with the tip pointing inwards touching the edge of the component and output conectors will be a small equilateral triangle with the base touching the component.

 Wires can be drawn between any pair of input and output connectors.
+Wires need to be routed around components when drawing a cricuit.
+Wires between components will be laid out using Manhattan wire routing where any wire can be vertical or horizontal.
+Wires will be routed in a way that no wire are laid out on top of another wire until the wires get close to connectors.
+Wires can cross one another a 90 degree angles.
+If two wires are near each other and going to the same connection they can be joined with a 45, 135, 225, or 315 degree angle on their way to the connectors.

 Any number of wires can be connected to an input or output connector.
-When connected,
-the connectors will be red if they are at 6V, blue if they are at 0V and black of they have no voltage.
+When connected, the connectors will be red if they are at 6V, blue if they are at 0V and black of they have no voltage.
-Wires will have a similar color code.
+Wires will have a similar red/blue/black color code.

+The layout of components can be adjusted to make the circuit easier to read.

 Each component will be numbered with an orginal like "Switch 1" or "Light 2".
 Components will be placed using a set of buttons across the top of the UI.